For you – Movement brings energy to everyday life

 Endurance and muscle strength decline steadily throughout adulthood.
 After the age of 40, balance, mobility, upper body muscle strength and body control decline.

-Movement and exercise slow down the effects of ageing on the body – it’s never too late to add more movement to your everyday life.
+Movement and exercise slow down the effects of ageing on the body – so it’s never too late to add more activity to your everyday life.
 Whether it’s walking, dancing or even gardening, there’s a way for each of us to be more active every day.

-Just add some movement.
-You decide how and how much you want to move.
-No need to do what other people are doing – find your own way.
-Move in the way that you feel comfortable.
+Just add some activity.
+You can decide what and how much.
+There’s no need to do what other people are doing – find your own way.
+Find activities that are comfortable for you.

 Source: UKK Institute: Effects of physical activity